fwolfst/aoc/2021/README.md

 ## Puzzle Day VII

 Used `IO#scan` instead of manual splitting.
-Did not find a fibonacci implementation in Rubys stdlib.
+Did not find a fibonacci implementation in Rubys stdlib (wouldnt have helped, its not fibonacci).
 And notice now that it is craB not craP.

 ## Puzzle Day VIII